Patrick L. Burns is founder and president of Arc 3 Communications, a marketing agency that specializes in content, digital and advocacy services.

 Patrick received a Bachelor of Arts Degree in History and Political Science Cum Laude from Clemson University and a Master of Arts Degree in Political Science from Georgia State University.
 He is also a graduate of the Coverdell Leadership Institute.

-He resides in Marietta, Ga. with his wife Mary and their four children.
+He resides in Marietta, Ga. with his wife Mary and their five children.
 They attend Holy Family Catholic Church.